A guide to our IsoGuard® finishes

 Darkened Oak

 Darkened Oak is our most dramatic, most distinctive IsoGuard finish, and is quite different from the others which, while having their own personalities, are relatively similar.
-We created Darkened Oak to mimic the look of brown, stained antique furniture, while still keeping the contemporary matt finish of IsoGuard.
-We’ve used it on pieces that lend themselves to a more traditional finish, whether that’s as a contrast to a contemporary shape (as in Arundel) or to reference historic influences (such as with Blenheim, which was inspired by an antique table, and Wardley, which has its roots in the traditionally dark-stained Windsor chair).
+We created Darkened Oak to mimic the look of brown, stained antique furniture, while still keeping the contemporary matt finish of IsoGuard, and used it across our upholstery legs.

 We think you can mix and match any of our IsoGuard finishes across furniture in your home or a single room, but Darkened Oak pairs especially well with the other three as it creates a clear-cut contrast.
 Likewise, it’s a good foil to lighter paint finishes, or it can be a harmonious partner to deeper, richer colours.